 How to Write a Perfect Proof of Income Letter

 Letters of this nature should be written formally.
 It should follow all the formal letter writing conventions, avoiding familiarization and a less business-like approach.
-The format of the proof of income letter is provided below:
+The format of the letter is provided below:

 Date

 The date is one of the essential features of a verification letter.
-The letter has to carry a specific date on which the letter is written.
+The letter has to carry a specific date on which it is written.
 The date can be written on the appropriate section of the letter-headed paper.

 Personal information

-The verifier’s person must be included in the letter to provide a form of identity for the inquirer.
+The verifier’s name must be included in the letter to provide a form of identity for the inquirer.
 The details also help the inquirer know the individual who represents the company.

 It usually includes the verifier’s company identity (name), address, city, state, zip code, phone number, and email address.
 These details are necessary to show an inquirer that the income verification letter comes from an authentic source.